Hometown: Irvington, New York

 College: Williams College

 In 2012 and 2013, I led Language & Hiking France; in 2014, I led Field Studies Tanzania; and in 2017, I led the American Challenge; and in 2019, I worked on the Operations Team.
 The American Challenge was the culmination of an incredible Overland career; it tested my leadership, physical strength and ability to understand and support my students through a demanding and life-changing six-week journey.
 Remembering how these teenagers rose to the challenge and grew over the course of the trip—while showing keen interest in the communities we cycled through along the way—truly inspires me.
 The connections and friendships that we formed will far outlast the summer.
-Often, I think about how my group tackled the harsh conditions of the Oklahoma Panhandle; at that point, we realized how strong a team we had become.
+Often, I think about how my group tackled the harsh conditions of the Oklahoma Panhandle; at that point, we realized how strong we had become as a team.
 I am overwhelmingly grateful to have led the American Challenge.
 I am proud of what we achieved together and excited for my students’ futures.